TeachmanLab/MT-Data-TETOffensiveStudy/README.md

 Researchers can request access to relevant information from the wiki by contacting [Bethany Teachman][bethany-email].

 ### Data Integrity Files
-The data_integrity folder contains files that were used to check integrity of the data during data collection pre-2023.
+The `data_integrity` folder of this repository contains files that were used to check integrity of the data during data collection pre-2023.
 The files were created and managed by [Sonia Baee][sonia-gh] and [Ángel Vela de la Garza Evia][angel-gh].

 <!-- Reference links -->